camunda/camunda-docs/docs/components/modeler/desktop-modeler/troubleshooting.md

 ## How can I provide a custom SSL certificate?

-You use a custom SSL certificate and want the modeler to accept that certificate.
+You configured a custom SSL certificate in your (remote) Zeebe endpoint and want the modeler to accept that certificate.

 The app [strictly validates](https://docs.camunda.io/docs/next/components/modeler/desktop-modeler/flags/#zeebe-ssl-certificate) the remote server certificate certificate trust chain.
 If you use a custom SSL server certificate then you must make the signing CA certificate known to the modeler, not the server certificate itself.